 One thing I have learned over my twenty-sixish years in the classroom is that we don’t spend enough time on number sense and we don’t immerse students in algebraic thinking experiences nearly enough.

 I think the number sense concept is talked about more often.
 We need to immerse our students in number talks, using number lines ,and helping students develop a deep understanding of how our place value system works.
 (I have a ton of posts and resources to help with this!)

 What we don’t talk about enough is algebraic thinking and how students need to be flexible with numbers and equations–understanding concepts like “equal”, recognizing patterns, and knowing how to flexibly “halve” and “double” things–all concepts critical to algebra work in later grades.

 This can be accomplished in many ways…but one of my favorite things to do from the very first day of school is work on the concept of equal.
 I have an entire blog post where I talk more about algebraic thinking if you are interested, and you can CLICK HERE to check it out.

-One of the tasks I mention in it is one of the first math questions I give at the beginning of the year…and it really helps me take the temperature of my class and their understanding.
-See how many write “12”.
-See how many write “15”.
-See if any write “9”.
+One of the tasks I mention in it is one of the first math questions I give at the beginning of the year.
+It really helps me take the temperature of my class and their understanding.
+See how many write “12”, how many write “15”, or if any write “9”.
 It is so telling about how we present number sentences to children from an early age.
 Anyway–I would encourage you to check out that blog post linked above for more thoughts about incorporating this kind of thinking.
 The card below is from a set of task cards I use under my document camera for this very purpose (they get WAY more complex as they go!)

 I also have a set of math concept sorts that I use to help with algebraic thinking as well as lots and lots of pattern work.
 Even being selective about the kinds of word problems we choose–making sure the “variable” moves and we aren’t always looking for the end result.
 I’ve linked a few resources below…see what you think!